localnerve/html-snapshots/README.md

 + `processLimit`
   + default: Number.MAX_VALUE
   + Limits the number of child PhantomJS processes that can ever be actively running in parallel.
 A value of 1 effectively forces the snapshots to be taken in series (only one at a time).
 Useful if you need to limit the number of processes spawned by this library.
+Experiment with what works best.
+One guideline suggests about [4 per CPU](http://stackoverflow.com/questions/9961254/how-to-manage-a-pool-of-phantomjs-instances).

 + `checkInterval`
   + default: 250 (milliseconds)
   + Specifies the rate at which the PhantomJS script checks to see if the selector is visible yet.
 Applies to all pages.

 + `pollInterval`
   + default: 500 (milliseconds)
   + Specifies the rate at which html-snapshots checks to see if a PhantomJS script has completed.
 Applies to all pages.

 + `snapshotScript`
-  + default: this library's phantom/snapshotSingle.js file
+  + default: This library's [default](https://github.com/localnerve/html-snapshots/blob/master/lib/phantom/default.js) snapshot script.
+This script takes the snapshot when the supplied selector becomes visible using `$(selector).is(":visible")`.
   + Specifies the PhantomJS script to run to actually produce the snapshot.
-Override this if you need to supply your own snapshot script.
-This script is run per url (or path) by html-snapshots in a separate PhantomJS process.
+The script supplied in this option is run per url (or path) by html-snapshots in a separate PhantomJS process.
 Applies to all pages.

+    The value can be one of these *javascript types*:

+    `"string"` If the value is a string, it must an absolute path to a custom PhantomJS script you supply. html-snapshots will spawn a separate PhantomJS instance to run your snapshot script and give it the following [arguments](http://phantomjs.org/api/system/property/args.html):
+      + `system.args[0]` The path to your PhantomJS script.
+      + `system.args[1]` The full path to the output file your script is expected to write the html contents to.
+      + `system.args[2]` The url to snapshot.
+      + `system.args[3]` The selector to watch for to signal page completion.
+      + `system.args[4]` The overall timeout in milliseconds.
+      + `system.args[5]` The interval to watch for the selector.

+    `"object"` If an object is supplied, it has the following properties:
+      + `script` This must be one of the following values:
+        + `"removeScripts"` This runs the default snapshot script with an output filter that removes all script tags are removed from the html snapshot before it is saved.
+        + `"customFilter"` This runs the default snapshot script, but allows you to supply any output filter.
+      + `module` This property is required only if you supplied a value of `"customFilter"` for the `script` property.
+This must be an absolute path to a PhantomJS module you supply.
+Your module will be `require`d and called as a function to filter the html snapshot output.
+Your module's function will receive the entire raw html content as a single input string, and must return the filtered html content.

+      customFilter Example:
+      ```javascript
+      // option snippet showing snapshotScript object with "customFilter":
+      {
+        snapshotScript: {
+          script: "customFilter",
+          module: "/path/to/myFilter.js"
+        }
+      }

+      // in myFilter.js:
+      module.exports = function(content) {
+        return content.replace(/someregex/g, "somereplacement"); // remove or replace anything
+      }
+      ```

 + `phantomjs`
   + default: A package local reference to phantomjs.
   + Specifies the phantomjs executable to run.
 Override this if you want to supply a path to a different version of phantomjs.
 To reference PhantomJS globally in your environment, just use the value, "phantomjs".
 Remember, it must be found in your environment path to execute.